ThePooN/bancho.js/README.md

 # Getting Started

+First, install the library: `npm i bancho.js`.
+The optional `weak-value-map` dependency is also highly recommended, as the various caches in place do never get cleaned otherwise.
+It is marked as optional since it is a native dependency (they can be tough to set up in some environments).
+For development purposes, it is not necessary to bother with that.

 Let's get straight into it with a working example.
 This will print all your incoming PMs to the console:
 ```javascript
 const Banchojs = require("bancho.js");